 Getting to the Isle of Arran

-The Isle of Arran is served by two ferry routes:
+The Isle of Arran is served by two Calmac ferry routes:

 1. Ardrossan on the North Ayrshire coast to Brodick.
-Ardrossan has good road links to the M74 and good rail links to Glasgow.
+Ardrossan has both good road and public transport links

 The Brodick- Ardrossan ferry has a restaurant and shop.